-For the investment of Short-Term Funds, the Treasurer shall report at least annually to Council, such report to be in such form and contain such content as Council may request.
+For the investment of Short-Term Funds, the Treasurer shall report at least annually to Council.
 The report to Council shall include investment performance during the period covered and such other information as required under regulation and as the Treasurer may consider to be pertinent.